 Frequency Containment Reserves (FCR)

-In accordance with the objectives of the COMMISSION REGULATION (EU) 2017/2195 of 23 November 2017 establishing a guideline on electricity balancing (EBGL), the common market for procurement and exchange of FCR (FCR Cooperation) aims at the integration of balancing markets in order to foster, but not limit to, effective competition, non-discrimination, transparency, new entrants and increase liquidity while preventing undue distortions.
+In accordance with the objectives of the COMMISSION REGULATION (EU) 2017/2195 of 23 November 2017 establishing a guideline on electricity balancing (EB GL), a common market for procurement and exchange of FCR (FCR Cooperation) aims to integrate balancing markets to foster effective competition, non-discrimination, transparency, new entrants and increase liquidity while preventing undue distortions.
 These objectives must be met in consideration of secure grid operation and security of supply.

 This regional project currently involves ten Transmission System Operators (TSOs) from seven countries.
 These are the TSOs from Austria (APG), Belgium (Elia), Slovenia (ELES), Switzerland (Swissgrid), Germany (50Hertz, Amprion, TenneT DE, TransnetBW), Western Denmark (Energinet), France (RTE) and the Netherlands (TenneT NL).

 Further development of the market design will facilitate the access for smaller market players, improve the investment signals and increase socio-economic benefits.
 The process of market design evolution is based on a close cooperation between all the TSOs, NRAs and stakeholders of the involved countries.